 Since each person who uses crack cocaine has a different body and history with the drug, it is difficult to estimate how long the drug can remain traceable.
 To best estimate this timeframe, all these factors must be taken into consideration.

-How Do I Know If Someone Is On Crack?
+How Can I Tell If Someone Is on Crack?

 Methamphetamine and Other Drug Information Education Center.
 “Cocaine Overview.”
 University of Arizona.
 Accessed June 26, 2020.